Linda Crampton taught science and information technology to high school students for many years. She enjoys learning about new technology.

 Piezoelectricity is created by mechanical stress within a single substance, such as that created when the substance is bent.
 In triboelectricity, the surfaces of two substances are rubbed together, creating friction.
 Electrons are displaced over short distances in each case.
 Scientists want to make use of the energy of the displaced electrons in nanogenerators.

-A Triboelectric Generator
+An Early Triboelectric Generator

 One type of 2014 triboelectric generator was worn as a small backpack.
 This is unlikely to be the form in which the generators are sold commercially if they come to market, but the device illustrates the general idea of how the generator works.